alanng10/class-lang/Docue/Article/Word/a.md

 Word "perform" has meaning that is performance level.

+Word "speed" has meaning that is operate rate.

+Word "capacit" has meaning that is size space.

 Word "publish" has meaning that is published.

 Word "storey" has meaning that is repository.